An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Results

 \subsection{Convergence test on a traveling soliton}

-For the purpose of validating the solver's accuracy, a convergence test is conducted.
-Specifically, an ISW of amplitude $0.033 m$ (see Tab.\ref{tab:isw}) on the domain $(x,z) \in \left[ 0 , 1.5 \right] \times \left[ 0 , -0.15\right] $ is used.
-At all boundaries, Dirichlet conditions are imposed: $\vect{U}=\vect{U}_{\rm {th}}$, where $\vect{U}_{\rm{th}}$ is the analytical solution calculated at the boundary edges.
+For the purpose of validating the solver's accuracy in capturing a traveling DJL soliton, a convergence test is conducted.
+Specifically, an ISW of amplitude $0.033 m$ (see Tab.\ref{tab:isw}) on the domain $(x,z) \in \left[ 0 , 1.5 m \right] \times \left[ -0.15 m , 0 \right] $ is used.
+The analytical solution at the domain boundaries is enforced through Dirichlet boundary conditions.
 The pressure obeys Neumann BC.
-Lastly, the solver uses the Boussinesq approximation (see \S\ref{sec:formulation}).

-In order to keep the soliton centered with respect to the computational domain, we subtract its traveling speed of $c=0.11279 m/s$ from the initial velocity field.
-By doing this, the soliton should remain fixed in the center of the frame and thus any deviation from the initial conditions is solely due to the numerical scheme.
-The solver is configured at isopycnal mode with $\vartheta = 0$ and the simulation is terminated at $t=10s$.
-To assess accuracy, the discrete $L_2 $ error norms of the velocity field are calculated: $ \norm{\vect{u}^n - \vect{u}^0 }_2 = \sqrt{ \sum_{ij} ( {u}^n_{ij} - {u}_{ij}^{0} )^2 } $ with respect to the initial one $\vect{u}^0$.
-Various mesh sizes with $n_x / n_l = 10$ are considered.

-The flow field solution for a total $ 1000 \times 100 $ degrees of freedom (DOFs) is presented at Fig.\ref{fig:djl}, while in Fig.\ref{fig:djl_error} the relative $L^2$ error is plotted over DOFs.
-It is evident that the solver converges to the analytic solution with second order accuracy that is only reduced to first order at large DOFs, at about $10^5$.

-These error curves show that the solver converges in a robust way, while staying below the relative error of 1\% even at a small number of DOFs.
-Thus, we conclude that SLS can accurately model the propagation of ISWs and its use on the test cases that follow is highly justified.
+As shown in Appendix \ref{app:djl}, the solver converges in a robust way, while staying below the relative error of 1\% even at a small number of DOFs.
+This indicates that SLS can accurately and consistently capture the form of the traveling nonlinear soliton.
+This is a necessary condition for the test cases that follow, since DJL solitons will be used for the initialization of the simulations and associated errors would severely impact the quality of the results.